Religious views of Adolf Hitler: Hitler on atheism

 In a radio address October 14, 1933 Hitler stated, "For eight months we have been waging a heroic battle against the Communist threat to our Volk, the decomposition of our culture, the subversion of our art, and the poisoning of our public morality.
 We have put an end to denial of God and abuse of religion.
 We owe Providence humble gratitude for not allowing us to lose our battle against the misery of unemployment and for the salvation of the German peasant."

 In a speech delivered in Berlin, October 24, 1933, Hitler stated: "We were convinced that the people needs and requires this faith.
 We have therefore undertaken the fight against the atheistic movement, and that not merely with a few theoretical declarations: we have stamped it out."
 In a speech delivered at Koblenz, August 26, 1934 Hitler said: "There may have been a time when even parties founded on the ecclesiastical basis were a necessity.
 At that time Liberalism was opposed to the Church, while Marxism was anti-religious.
 But that time is past.
 National Socialism neither opposes the Church nor is it anti-religious, but on the contrary, it stands on the ground of a real Christianity.
 The Church's interests cannot fail to coincide with ours alike in our fight against the symptoms of degeneracy in the world of today, in our fight against the Bolshevist culture, against an atheistic movement, against criminality, and in our struggle for the consciousness of a community in our national life, for the conquest of hatred and disunion between the classes, for the conquest of civil war and unrest, of strife and discord.
 These are not anti-Christian, these are Christian principles."

 Hitler on Hinduism

 Hitler's choice of the swastika as the Nazis' main and official symbol was linked to the belief in the Aryan cultural descent of the German people.
-They considered the early Aryans to be the prototypical white invaders and the sign of the swastika to be a symbol of the Aryan master race.
+They considered the early Aryans to be the prototypical white invaders and the sign of the Hakenkreuz or hooked cross, commonly misunderstood as the Hindu swastika, to be a symbol of the Aryan master race.
 The theory was inspired by the German archaeologist Gustaf Kossinna, who argued that the ancient Aryans were a superior Nordic race from northern Germany who expanded into the steppes of Eurasia, and from there into India, where they established the Vedic religion.